typst/typst/README.md

   the appearance of an element.

 - We insert a heading with the `= Heading` syntax.
 One equals sign creates a top level heading, two create a subheading and so on.
+Typst has more lightweight markup like this, see the [syntax] reference for a full list.

 - [Mathematical equations][math] are enclosed in dollar signs.
 By adding extra spaces around the contents of a equation, we can put it into a separate block.